afonsofrancof/find-path-to-stack-user/README.md

 ## Bugs

-The programm still doesn't account for loops (2 people are each others highest level friend) and when someone has private friend list.
+The programm still doesn't account for loops (if it finds 2 people who are each others highest level friend) and when someone has private friend list.

 These will probably be fixed in the future.